 What is the WPCI?

-WPCI is a proposed pipeline right-of-way (ROW) network designed to connect sources of carbon dioxide (CO2) to existing oil fields that are suitable for enhanced oil recovery (EOR), via CO2 flooding.
-The WPCI was a product of Governor Mead’s Energy Strategy.
+The Wyoming Pipeline Corridor Initiative (WPCI) is a set of corridors to accommodate future pipeline rights-of-way (ROW) designed to connect sources of carbon dioxide (CO2) to existing oil fields suitable for enhanced oil recovery (EOR) via CO2 flooding.

 What is the purpose of the WPCI?

-The WPCI is intended to address future needs for pipeline infrastructure within Wyoming that would transport CO2, and eventually resulting products.
-By establishing corridors on federal lands, companies that wish to construct pipelines in the WPCI will be able to do so with shorter timetables, as a large portion of the federal planning process will be completed.
-Additionally, by consolidating infrastructure within the WPCI, impacts to other resources will be minimized.
+The WPCI is intended to address the need for pipeline infrastructure within Wyoming that would transport CO2 and associated products.
+By establishing corridors on federal lands, companies that wish to construct pipelines in the WPCI will be able to do so with shorter timetables as a large portion of the federal planning process is completed.
+Additionally, by consolidating infrastructure within the WPCI, impacts to other resources are minimized.

 What is enhanced oil recovery?